“I will succeed by working harder.”

 Side note: In the British Medical Journal, researchers say it is puzzling that men are willing to take unnecessary risks, simply as a rite of passage, in pursuit of male social esteem or solely in exchange for “bragging rights”.
 Although sex differences in risk-seeking behavior are well documented, little is known about the gender gap in idiotic risk-taking behavior, or Male Idiot Theory (MIT).
 [Yes, fact check if you like.
 Male Idiot Theory is actually a thing.]
 Dr Dennis Lendrem, of the University of Newcastle, said: “Idiotic risks are defined as senseless risks, where the apparent payoff is negligible or nonexistent, and the outcome is often extremely negative and often final.”

-And well, to be honest, it seems like all the dudes are toting this same, stupid, mantra because this is the default call of the male who deeply fears failure.
+And well, to be honest, it seems like many of us are toting this same, silly, mantra because this is the default call of the one who deeply fears failure.
+Imposture syndrome, depression, overwhelm, doubt, anxiety all seem to recede under the call of “WORK HARDER!”
+Except they don’t.

-Ricardo Semler, revolutionary CEO of Semco Partners, insists his employees have idle time in their work schedule.
-This is time set aside not to do errands, or carting family to the beach, or doing chores, Rather, idle time is time set aside doing nothing.
+Ricardo Semler, revolutionary CEO of Semco Partners, insists that each of his employees are given idle time in their work schedule.
+This is time set aside not to do catch up, or carting tasks for other staff, or scheduling and organizing projects, Rather, idle time is time set aside to do nothing.

 Google had a work culture that gave employees 20% of their time (one full day in a five-day work week) to do whatever they want.
 Explore, be idle, move at their own pace.
 And many Google products you use today—Gmail, Google Maps, Google Calendar, and others—came from 20% time.

-Basically, if you work for the best, you are going to have to get quiet every day and let clarity come for you.
-But if you’re working every hour of the day, how is that going to happen?
+Basically, if you want to do your very best, you are going to have to get idle and quiet and this is how clarity come for you.
+But if you’re working every hour of the day, and forever checking that TO DO list, how is that going to happen?

 Big money and big success happen because of smart, efficient, determined laziness.